mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 </div>

 > [!NOTE]
-> **Onboard (Reflexes):** <br> Time-critical YOLO11 inference, deterministic ROS2, and low-latency flight safety.<br><br>
+> **Onboard (Reflexes):** <br> Time-critical YOLO11 inference, deterministic ROS2, and low-latency flight safety.
+>
 > **Cloud (Strategy):** <br> Mission-level AI reasoning, global state persistence, and cross-platform fleet orchestration.

 ## 🔍 Architectural Impact

-This architecture is not a simple compute offload; it is a fault-tolerance strategy.
-Each responsibility delegated to AWS directly eliminates a real edge-failure mode that would otherwise endanger the aircraft or permanently corrupt mission data:
+This is not a compute offload.
+Every responsibility delegated to AWS eliminates a real in-flight failure mode that would otherwise endanger the aircraft, corrupt mission data, or leave the pilot blind to a safety breach:

 <div align="center">